DD2480-group7/Task3_report/README.md

   * Used to cache database model objects
 * Nagios
   * Used for notifications to the system

-For communications Zulip uses their own platform where they have a community server set up and where there always is someone that's able to help if you're stuck or having problems.

-All in all this gives a very good base for great onboarding.
-It also sets a high standard

-1. Did it build as documented?
-(See the assignment for details; if everything works out of the box, there is no need to write much here.)

-The onboarding experience as a windows user for the zulip-project was complicated and time-demanding since the current setup for windows is flawed and the documentation offered no support for the issue.
-Two team members using windows had the issue of the Vagrantfile on line 35 checking the version of lxc-ls.
-Our guess is that the Vagrantfile isn’t supposed to be run for windows users.
-To find the solution the “Troubleshooting and Common Errors” and “#provision help”-channel in zulip was studied, Git-BASH and Python was re-installed, the repo was re-cloned and windows permission-errors was examined.
-Docker was also used to try to replace Vagrant but Docker required Windows Pro while the user had Windows Home.
-The issue was finally resolved by one user commenting out line 35 and hard-coding the variable LXC_VERSION to 2.1.0.
-We have no confirmation of whether the zulip-team accepts this solution.

 ## Requirements affected by functionality being refactored

 ### Req3: